Wolverhampton: Rail

 Wolverhampton is well connected by rail to other parts of England and Wales.
 However, while Priestfield and Bilston are connected by a tram line, the suburbs in the south, west and north of Wolverhampton are no longer served by rail - in particular the Tettenhall, Penn and Compton areas and Dunstall Park for the race course.
 Wednesfield no longer has any rail connections, with Wolverhampton and Bloxwich being its closest railway stations.

 Wolverhampton's first railway opened in 1837, with the opening of the Grand Junction Railway, the first long-distance line in Great Britain.
 The main station for the city was, however, not located in the city centre but at Wednesfield Heath, now Heath Town on the east side of the city.
 This station was considered to be a First Class station, though its location was obviously not ideal and it became a goods station after passenger services ceased in 1873.
 The station buildings were demolished in 1965, but the main station area is now a nature reserve just off Powell Street, called Station Fields and part of the edge of the northbound platform is still in situ.
 The track running through the station site is, however, still in use.

 The first station in the city centre was opened by the Shrewsbury and Birmingham Railway in 1849.
 This station was only intended to be temporary and was located on the north side of Wednesfield Road, beside Broad Street Basin.
 The station was constructed as the opening of Wolverhampton High Level was delayed.
 The station closed in 1852 and was demolished in the mid-1970s.
-In addition to the temporary station, Wolverhampton railway works were also established in 1849 by the Shrewsbury and Birmingham Railway and became the Northern Division workshop of the Great Western Railway in 1854.
+In addition to the temporary station, Wolverhampton Works were also established in 1849 by the Shrewsbury and Birmingham Railway and became the Northern Division workshop of the Great Western Railway in 1854.

 The permanent station on the line finally opened on 24 June 1852 and was initially known as Wolverhampton General; it was renamed as Wolverhampton Queen Street in 1853 and finally Wolverhampton High Level in 1855.
 The station was initially a joint station between the Shrewsbury and Birmingham Railway and the London and North Western Railway, though there were problems in the relationships between the two companies; the station became solely LNWR in 1854, before the Wolverhampton and Walsall Railway (later part of the Midland Railway) gained access to the station in 1867.
-The original High Level station was demolished in 1965, as part of the electification of the West Coast Main Line and was replaced by the buildings on the present site but which are in the process of being demolished.
+The original High Level station was demolished in 1965, as part of the electification of the West Coast Main Line and was replaced by buildings on the present site which have now been demolished.